Pinhook: Finding Wholeness in a Fragmented Land

 Cover painting by Johnny Dame.

-Ray comes to know Pinhook intimately as she joins the fight to preserve land and expand the corridor, spending the night in the swamp, tasting honey made from its flowers, tracking wildlife, and talking to others about their relationship with the swamp.
+Ray comes to know Pinhook intimately as she joins the fight to preserve land and expand the corridor, spending a night in the swamp, tasting honey made from its flowers, tracking wildlife, and talking to others about their relationship with it.
 Ray sees Pinhook through the eyes of the people who live there -- naturalists, beekeepers, homesteaders, hunters, and locals at the country store.

-In lyrical, braided prose, she draws together the swamp's need for restoration and the human desire for wholeness and wildness in our own lives and landscapes.
-This is a great philosophy to live by.
+In lyrical, braided prose, she draws together the swamp's need for restoration and the human desire for wholeness in our own lives.
+Herein is a great philosophy to live by.